akbarbuneri/commodity_app/README.md

 # commodity_app
-This is  Vue JS app an example how to access Argaam APIs
+This is  Vue JS app an example how to access Our internal APIs